aretealpha/engineering/senior-engineer.md

 # [Founding] Senior Engineer

+## All Engineers @ Arete

+Arete Engineers are aligned with [our way of working](engieering-at-arete.md).
+This means they're nice, smart, curious, creative, and show initiative.

+Technically, they are (or aspire to be) full-stack.
+This means they are willing to be involved in every aspect of software engineering, from front end, to database, to requirements analysis, to helping choose which technology to use.
+This does not mean you have to be an expert in everything, most of us are only an expert in one, sometimes two areas.
+It does mean that you will be brought up to speed with a basic competence in all aspects of software engineering.

+Ideally, they are enthusiastic about our [tech-stack](tech-stack.md) and [techniques-and-practices](techniques-and-practices.md)

 ## Senior Engineers @ Arete

 An Arete Senior Engineer is someone who has been "around the block" a few times, and has the scars & wisdom to prove it.